mobilemind/logogoin/README.md

 # LoGoGoIn
 LoGoGoIn is a bookmarklet for Mobile Safari.
-Add the bookmark and use it to automatically open the GoGo login web page, invoke it again to complete the log-in.
+Use it to access to the GoGo login web page, invoke it again to automate log-in.

 ## Install
 ### Desktop Browser